-【2024 0130 19:12ing】
+【up2024 0130 20:15】

-The examination of relationships between the cooling effects of water bodies and environmental variables were primarily employed simple linear regression or stepwise regression in previous researches.
+The relationships between the cooling effects of water bodies and environmental variables have been examined primarily by simple linear regression or stepwise regression.
 However, urban climate characteristics are shaped by the complex interactions of multiple factors involving non-linear processes.
 Traditional linear regression approaches may not effectively capture the non-linear effects of these influencing factors.
-In this study, we utilized the boosted regression tree (BRT) model to comprehensively explore non-linear effects of influencing factors on river cooling.
+In this study, we utilized the boosted regression tree (BRT) model to explore the effects of influencing factors on river cooling.

+【up2024 0130 20:39】

-The Boosted Regression Tree (BRT) model is a combination of the decision tree algorithm and the boosting method.
-Utilizing the boosting algorithm, decision trees iteratively adapt to randomly selected subsets of the training data set, thereby interactively optimizing predictive performance (Elith et al., 2008).
-In contrast to conventional regression methods, the BRT model demonstrates good learning capabilities, effectively addressing complex non-linear effects while exhibiting robustness to missing values and outliers.
+The BRT model is a combination of the decision tree and the boosting algorithm.
+Utilizing the boosting algorithm, the decision tree iteratively adapts to randomly selected subsets of the training data set, thereby interactively improving predictive performance (Elith et al., 2008).
+In contrast to conventional regression methods, the BRT model demonstrates good learning capabilities.
+It can effectively address complex non-linear effects and exhibit robustness to missing values and outliers.
 Its predictive performance outperforms that of many traditional modeling methods.
-Importantly, the model does not necessitate consideration of the interaction among independent variables.
+In addition, the model does not necessitate consideration of the interactions among independent variables.

+【up2024 0130 20:55】

-In this study, the BRT model was implemented using the "gbm" package in R. The data set was partitioned into training (70%) and testing (30%) subsets for model development.
-Initially, the relative importances of individual influencing factors to RCI and CRCI were analyzed, followed by an examination of the marginal effects of the top 5 contributing factors.
+In this study, the BRT model was implemented using the "gbm" package in R. The data set was partitioned into training (75%) and testing (25%) subsets for model development.
+Initially, we analyzed the relative importances of individual influencing factors to RCI and CRCI.
+Subsequently, the marginal effects of the top 5 contributing factors were examined.

+【up2024 0130 21:00】

-Marginal effects reveal the influence of each independent variable on the dependent variable after accounting for the average effects of other variables.
-Positive marginal effects, denoted by values greater than 0, indicate a positive effect.
-Additionally, R2 and root-mean-square error (RMSE) were employed to validate the predictions generated by the BRT model.
+Marginal effect reveals the influence of each independent variable on the dependent variable after accounting for the average effect of other variables.
+Positive marginal effect, denoted by the value larger than 0, indicates a positive effect.
+Additionally, R2 and root mean square error (RMSE) were employed to validate the predictions generated by the BRT model.

 Results

-3.1 River cooling effects in the normal summer day and the extremely hot day
+3.1 River cooling effects on the normal summer day and the extremely hot day